ramenengine/RamenEngine/libraries.md

 ## Nodes []() - node.f

-This module extends ramen objects with the ability to be arranged in a tree heirearchy, in line with what's conventional in many other game engines.
-You can use this to arrange game objects or anything else that you'd like to put in a tree heirearchy, so long as they are ramen objects.
+This module extends Ramen objects with the ability to be arranged in a tree heirearchy, in line with what's conventional in many other game engines.
+You can use this to arrange game objects or anything else that you'd like to put in a tree heirearchy, so long as they are Ramen objects.

 It is not used by the default configuration.